malykasardar/malykasardar/README.md

 # 🚀 Malyka Sardar | 4th-Year Software Engineering Student

-👋 Hi there!
-I'm Malyka — a final-year Software Engineering student at Ontario Tech University in Canada.
+I'm Malyka!
+A final-year Software Engineering student at Ontario Tech University in Canada.
 I specialize in full-stack development, systems programming, and cloud technologies.

 As a creative at heart, I love the freedom to design custom UX/UI experiences tailored to the applications I engineer.
 I enjoy solving real-world problems through thoughtful engineering — from building clean interfaces to working with low-level system tools.